Rohith-AIDS/Exp-7-Synchornous-counters-/README.md

 ### RESULTS
-Thus Synchornous counters up counter and down counter circuit are studied and the truth table for different logic gates are verified.
+Hence the Four bit Up counter and Down counter is implemented successfully and its functionality is validated.